 Novus Spine & Pain Center

-Novus Spine & Pain Center vein clinic in Lakeland, Florida specializes in treating spider veins.
-By using a comprehensive approach and cutting-edge therapies, we work together with patients to restore function and regain an active lifestyle.
+Novus Spine & Pain Center vein clinic in Lakeland, Florida, specializes in treating spider veins.
+Using a comprehensive approach and cutting-edge therapies, we work together with patients to restore function and regain an active lifestyle.